-Although using acupuncture style needles, it differs vastly from Chinese acupuncture, in technique and theoretical background.
-Acupuncture is a treatment practiced in traditional Chinese medicine which is based on a body’s energy flow (“Qi” energy).
-Dry Needling Plus is a treatment modality practiced by physiotherapists.
+Although using acupuncture style needles, it differs vastly from Chinese Acupuncture, in technique and theoretical background.
+Acupuncture is a treatment practised in traditional Chinese medicine which is based on a body’s energy flow (“Qi” energy).
+Dry Needling Plus is a treatment modality practised by physiotherapists.
 It is a western medicine technique based on Japanese Meridian Therapy and anatomy and neurophysiology.

 How does dry needling work?

 - Compared to normal tissue, a high concentration of chemicals which cause pain can be found in the trigger points and spasmed tissue.
 When the needle goes into the tissue, it helps to normalise these chemical levels.
 Therefore, this helps to release muscle contraction and results in decreased pain.

 - It can help to increase blood flow to the area to promote healing.